danoctua/tradeshows-scrape/README.md

 ### Middlewares
 Available middlewares:
 * `ProxyDownloaderMiddleware` - middleware to set proxy for spider requests.
   Remember to set the `PROXY` attribute for spider if you're using this middleware.
   See middleware documentation and usages for more details.
+* `ProxySessionMiddleware` - the same as above, but provides useful in some cases feature - keeping the same IP for all the requests.
+  Currently, this is a proxy-dependent feature as the only Zyte is supporting this, but it maybe extended for other proxies as well.

 ## Running